 • Consideration of concerns raised to our attention via other sources such as healthcare professionals, individuals, patient representative groups, other stakeholders

 • Engagement with relevant clinical and scientific experts, patients and patient representative groups

 Following French pharmacovigilance?

-Dr. White also informed patients that the MHRA has been in contact with its French counterpart, L’Agence nationale de sécurité du médicament et des produits de santé (ANSM) about finasteride-safety issues.
-But “we will need to complete our review before we can determine whether proportionate regulatory action is required here in the UK,” she noted.
+The MHRA also informed patients that it has been in contact with its French counterpart, L’Agence nationale de sécurité du médicament et des produits de santé (ANSM) about finasteride-safety issues.
+But “we will need to complete our review before we can determine whether proportionate regulatory action is required here in the UK,” the memo noted.

 In November (as we reported here), ANSM unveiled plans (English) to add a so-called “red-box” warning—that includes a QR code—on all finasteride 1 mg products by April 28.

 Intended to “reinforce information on adverse effects” of Propecia and generics, the warning reads:

 This medication can cause side effects, including psychiatric and/or sexual disorders.
 To find out more about these effects and report them, consult the leaflet, and scan this QR code.

 Arguably the most thorough and vigilant PFS-prevention campaign ever produced by a drug-regulatory authority (DRA), ANSM’s content was developed in collaboration with French patient-advocacy group Aide for Victims of Finasteride (AVFIN), and is housed on the ANSM website in six parts.